zjalexander/Group-Policy/Documentation/README.txt

-There are two files in this directory:

-1)
 ADMX Settings Spreadsheet Template
 This is the spreadsheet used to generate the final document.
 This contains a formula for determining what settings are new from the previous version of windows.